History of the Region and Duchy of Swabia

 |Pope Honorius III|

 Thus, Emperor Friedrich II could do little to avoid conflict with the popes.
 In 1225 CE, the Emperor promised Pope Honorius III to carry out a crusade for the Holy Land (the Sixth Crusade).
-In 1227, Emperor Friedrich II attempted to fulfill his promise, but fell gravely ill and had to abandon the crusade temporarily on the advice of his counsellors and Hermann von Salza, Grand Master of the Teutonic Knights.
+In 1227, Emperor Friedrich II attempted to fulfil his promise, but fell gravely ill and had to abandon the crusade temporarily on the advice of his counsellors and Hermann von Salza, Grand Master of the Teutonic Knights.
 In response, Pope Gregory IX excommunicated him that same year.

-Despite the excommunication, Emperor Friedrich II was determined to fulfill his promise, and he began the crusade again the following year (1228 CE).
+Despite the excommunication, Emperor Friedrich II was determined to fulfil his promise, and he began the crusade again the following year (1228 CE).
 However, Pope Gregory IX then excommunicated him a second time for carrying out a crusade as an excommunicant.
 While he was fighting the crusade, some barons rose up against the Pope and the Emperor in Italy.
 In 1229, the Emperor returned and defeated the uprising, meeting with Pope Gregory IX and agreeing to some concessions to papal authority in Sicily.
 In 1237, he was forced to quell another rebellion in Italy due to the uprising of the Lombard League.
 Pope Gregory IX had instigated the uprising in order to claim Lombardy for the Papal States.
 In response to Emperor Friedrich II's attempts to quell the uprising, Pope Gregory IX excommunicated him once again in 1239.

 Pope Innocent IV was elected in 1243 CE, and continued the anti-Hohenstaufen policies of his predecessors.
 He financed uprisings against and enemies of the Hohenstaufen in Germany, and excommunicated Emperor Friedrich II for the fourth time, imposing a papal ban on the Emperor, and declaring his son, Konrad IV (Konrad III of Swabia) deposed as King of the Romans (King of Germany).
 In 1246, he declared Heinrich Raspe of Thuringia, one of his primary anti-Hohenstaufen allies in Germany, to be the anti-king in opposition to Konrad IV.
 Upon Heinrich Raspe's death in 1247, Pope Innocent IV declared another of his allies, Wilhelm II of Holland, to be anti-king.